AISB 2020 Symposium

-The symposium will be held concurrently with other symposia at the annual convention of the Society for the Study of Artificial Intelligence and Simulation of Behavior (AISB).
-The AISB convention takes place from April 6th to 9th, 2020, at St Mary’s University in Twickenham, London, UK.
+The symposium is one of several to be held at the annual convention of the Society for the Study of Artificial Intelligence and Simulation of Behavior (AISB), which takes place from April 6th to 8th, 2020, at St Mary’s University in Twickenham, London, UK.

-Early-bird registration is now possible via the AISB convention homepage!
+Early-bird registration is now possible until February 28th!

-Further program information will be posted as soon as it is available.
+The symposium schedule will be posted here as soon as it becomes available.